FairRootGroup/FairSoft/README.md

 package which is removed.
 As an example given if you remove root then also geant4, vgm and geant4_vmc will be removed since these packages depend on root.

-The skript is either called with one parameter which is the package name
+The script is either called with one parameter which is the package name

    ./make_clean.sh root